UST-QuAntiL/icwe-tutorial/handson.md

 ![Modeler Process Executable](./resources/images/modeler-process-executable.png)

+Before continuing, store your modeled workflow locally using the ``Save`` button on the top-left.

-Furthermore, the QuantME and QuantME4VAR modeling constructs must be replaced by standard-compliant BPMN modeling constructs.
+To execute the workflow, the QuantME and QuantME4VAR modeling constructs must be replaced by standard-compliant BPMN modeling constructs.
 Therefore, click on the ``Transform Workflow`` button.
 The resulting native workflow model is displayed below.
 For example, the Warm-Starting Task and Quantum Circuit Loading Task are replaced by two Service Tasks invoking the corresponding services of the Quokka ecosystem based on the configuration attributes.